laracasts/Laravel-5-Generators-Extended/readme.md

 php artisan make:migration:pivot tags posts
 ```

-Here we pass, in anymore, the names of the two tables that we need a joining/pivot table for.
+Here we pass, in any order, the names of the two tables that we need a joining/pivot table for.
 This will give you:

 ```php
 <?php